On interpolating sesqui-harmonic maps between Riemannian manifolds: Interpolating sesqui-harmonic maps

 By a direct calculation we find

 and also

-where we used the torsion-freeness of the Levi-Cevita connection.
+where we used the torsion-freeness of the Levi-Civita connection.
 Adding up both equations yields the claim. \end{proof}

-\subsection{Conservation Laws for targets with symmetries}
+\subsection{Conservation laws for targets with symmetries}

-In this subsection we discuss how to obtain a conservation law for solutions of the semi-biharmonic map equation in the case that the target manifold has a certain amount of symmetry, more precisely if it possesses Killing vector fields.
+In this subsection we discuss how to obtain a conservation law for solutions of the interpolating sesqui-harmonic map equation in the case that the target manifold has a certain amount of symmetry, more precisely if it possesses Killing vector fields.
 A similar discussion has been performed in \cite{MR3735550}.

 To this end let \(\xi\) be a diffeomorphism that generates a one-parameter family of vector fields \(X\).
 Then we know that

 where \(\cL\) denotes the Lie-derivative acting on the metric.
 In terms of local coordinates the Lie-derivative of the metric is given by